Land Nurturing, Piling Up, Ditching… Understanding the Pu’er Ripe Tea Fermentation Process: A Special on Pile Fermentation

 Selecting the Fermentation Site

 The site is crucial for pile fermentation.
-As is applied during fermentation, it needs to retain some moisture.
+As water is applied during fermentation, it needs to retain some moisture.
 Once the temperature rises, excess moisture must be released promptly, requiring good absorbency and breathability of the ground.

 Therefore, traditional fermentation workshops typically have brick or rough concrete floors, designed with a certain slope to allow excess water to drain away quickly and prevent the tea from rotting.